-Names to know: Russian Standard Bank for Russians. and Russian Standard Vodka owner Roustam Tariko, chairman of Capital Group Vladislav Doronin (above, with girlfriend Naomi Campbell), tennis whiz Anna Kournikova, real estate scion Alex Sapir, singers Irina Allegrova and Kristina Orbakaite, rock star Leonid Agutin and his singer-wife Angelika Varum, property tycoon Anna Anisimova (dubbed the Russian Paris Hilton and the daughter of Russian metal and real estate mogul Vasily Anisimov), ballet directors Boris Chepelev and Janna Kirova, art collector Maria Baibakova.
+Names to know: Russian Standard Bank for Russians.
+In the event it occurs that you have encountered this type of illness as anxiety disorder, don’t lose your mind since it can be healed with www.
+The research proved that this medication has aided in the curing of panic or anxiety attack even more than another pills.
+Consequently a number of general practitioners take this medicine and reach the outcomes required.
+If you've got at least a little feeling that you may experience panic attacks, see a general practitioner and notify about the warning signs you've got.
+Without any doubt the sooner you will begin to solve the trouble the more effective. and Russian Standard Vodka owner Roustam Tariko, chairman of Capital Group Vladislav Doronin (above, with girlfriend Naomi Campbell), tennis whiz Anna Kournikova, real estate scion Alex Sapir, singers Irina Allegrova and Kristina Orbakaite, rock star Leonid Agutin and his singer-wife Angelika Varum, property tycoon Anna Anisimova (dubbed the Russian Paris Hilton and the daughter of Russian metal and real estate mogul Vasily Anisimov), ballet directors Boris Chepelev and Janna Kirova, art collector Maria Baibakova.

 The Russians are among recent high-profile buyers, top among them Roustam Tariko—the billionaire owner of Russian Standard Bank and Russian Standard Vodka—who last April bought a $25.5 million estate on Star Island.
 Nearby, Vladislav Doronin, chairman of Moscow-based real estate developer Capital Group, paid $16 million for the Star Island home that once belonged to Shaquille O’Neal, the now-retired basketball player.
 Last December, a Russian paid $14.2 million for a condo in the Palazzo Del Mare development on Fisher Island, which previously changed hands for $5.25 million.